 Expert witnesses in a divorce case provide a judge with invaluable insight into a couple’s life.
 These experts are helpful in convincing the judge to rule in a person’s favor, and can help give both sides an accurate picture of each person’s financial state or personality.

-At Ashby Law, our attorneys utilize all available resources when representing our clients, including expert witnesses.
-The lawyers at Ashby Law have many techniques at their disposal to help divorcing couples navigate their divorce, and achieve great successes using mediation, collaboration, and other dispute resolution methods.
+At Pacific Northwest Family Law, our attorneys utilize all available resources when representing our clients, including expert witnesses.
+The lawyers at Pacific Northwest Family Law have many techniques at their disposal to help divorcing couples navigate their divorce, and achieve great successes using mediation, collaboration, and other dispute resolution methods.

 To schedule an initial interview and learn more about using expert witnesses in your case, contact us today by calling 509-572-3700.